Postpartum Cramping; Causes and How to Get Relief

 What Is Postpartum Cramping?

-Postpartum cramping is a symptom of the uterus’ process of shrinking or ‘involuting’ back down into the pelvis after childbirth.
-This is a reassuring sign that the body is continuing to work after you have given birth to help prevent heavy bleeding and encourage normal healing.
+Cramping after labor and delivery is a symptom of the uterus’s process of shrinking or ‘involuting’ back down into the pelvis after childbirth.
+This is a positive sign of healing, as well as helping prevent heavy postnatal bleeding.

 What Causes Postpartum Cramps?

-After the birth of the baby and the placenta, there is essentially a large wound left on the inside of the uterine wall where the placenta was attached.
-This wound is a site of open blood vessels and where postpartum bleeding aka lochia stems from.
-(Read previous article “How Long Does Postpartum Bleeding Last?” for more).
-To slow the bleeding, the uterus compresses the blood vessels by contracting and making the surface area of the wound smaller.
+After the birth of the baby and the placenta, there is essentially a large wound on the inside of the uterine wall where the placenta was previously attached.
+There are open blood vessels, which is where postpartum bleeding, aka lochia, stems from.

-Additionally, while nursing your baby, your brain releases the hormone oxytocin which is the same hormone that produces labor contractions.
-This is in turn will make your uterus contract again after the birth.
-Thus, another benefit of early initiation of breastfeeding is to encourage uterine cramping and minimize bleeding in the early postpartum period.
+Additionally, while nursing your baby, your brain releases the hormone oxytocin, which is the same hormone that produces labor contractions.
+This also triggers your uterus to contract, which is yet another benefit of breastfeeding.

 Afterpains

-These uterine contractions after the birth are considered afterpains.
-It will feel very menstrual-like in location and are akin to the sensations of early labor contractions.
-With subsequent births, the afterpains tend to feel more intense right away.
-This is due to the uterus stretching larger with every baby and pregnancy and thus working harder afterwards during the involution process to contract back down to its pre-pregnant size and location.
+With subsequent births, afterpains tend to intensify due to the uterus stretching larger with every pregnancy.
+This stretching forces the uterus to work harder during the involution process to contract back down to its pre-pregnant size and location.

 C-Section